ericnjkim/transcription_tool/README.md

 of the gui will be greyed out to prevent problems.
 - Trying to transcribe without setting paths will be met with a dialog message error.
+- The words "newline" in an audio file will be interpreted as line break in the transcription.

 ### Challenges
 - The transcribe function being called into the gui would freeze the gui as it